A little bit about hebes

 Hebes are like that smart suit you own that can be dressed up and made to look pretty or left plain but neat.
 Hebes are neat, tidy plants that don’t demand much care or attention.
 Most grow around 1-1.5m high and wide, with a naturally rounded shape and small, dense leaves.

-They are extremely pretty when they are in flower as the shrubs are massed with small spires of white, purple, blue or pink flowers.
-Most are very long flowering and produce flushes of flowers from late winter or early spring to autumn.
+They are extremely pretty when they are in flower, as the shrubs are massed with small spires of white, purple, blue or pink flowers.
+Most are very long flowering and produce flushes of flowers from late winter or early spring right through to autumn.

-Each flower spire is made up of many small flowers that bring bees and other beneficial insects to the garden.
-Early and late flowering varieties – those that start flowering in late winter or that continue to bloom well into autumn are a good source of nectar for insects.
+Each flower spire is made up of many small blossoms that bring bees and other beneficial insects to the garden.
+Early and late flowering varieties – that is, those that start flowering in late winter or that continue to bloom well into autumn - are a good source of nectar for insects.

 These rounded, evergreen shrubs can be grown as part of a massed low-care planting, trimmed as a hedge or used as a feature plant in a garden or a container.

 While the flowers are pretty, some species are grown for their foliage.
-Some species have small, dense leaves giving the plants the look of a small neat conifer.
-Hebe buxifolia (pictured) has small dense leaves very much like a box plant but also produces compact spires of white flowers.
+Some species have small, dense leaves giving the plants the look of a small, neat conifer.
+Hebe buxifolia (pictured in header) has small, dense leaves, very much like a box plant, but also produces compact spires of white flowers.

-Other varieties have larger colourful leaves edged in cream, white or pink or combinations of colours.
+Other varieties have larger, more colourful leaves edged in cream, white or pink or combinations of colours.
 There are also varieties with deep burgundy new growth.
 ‘Lemon and Lime’ has an eye-catching combination of lemony-yellow stems and lime-green leaves.